Comparative advertising: Hong Kong

 The law in Hong Kong regarding comparative advertising is the law that existed in the UK prior to the enactment of the UK Act 1994.
 Hong Kong has no legislation exclusively intended at limiting false or misleading advertisements.
 Still, the Trade Descriptions Ordinance (Cap 362) bans the use of false trade descriptions in advertisements.
 The tort of trade libel also exists to deal with false or misleading advertisements designed to injure the competitor.
 Consumer Council may have the authority to publish information with a perspective to amending false or misleading advertisements, while the Association of Accredited Advertising Agencies of Hong Kong have the authority to take action against members who organize advertisements that are inaccurate.

 Philippines

 The industry self-regulatory body Ad Standards Council permits comparative advertising on certain industries such as automobile but not automotive products, mobile phones (excluding services), laptops, consumer durables, airline and shipping lines, musical instruments and entertainment.
 The ASC notes that advertisers of fast-moving consumer goods have a consensus not to devise comparative advertising.
+Despite this, local advertisements do not mention the brand directly, preferring to refer competitors by "Brand X" or "the leading brand", as is practiced in the United States.